ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/memory-latency/how-latency-impacts-performance-1.md

 layout: learningpathall
 ---

-## How latency impacts software - part 1
+{{% notice Note %}}
+The results you see will likely be different than those in the sample output.
+The processor and system you use impact the results, but the learning is useful for any Arm processor.
+{{% /notice %}}

 We have the explanation of latency, we have the numbers, we know we have to "reduce the latencies" in our code, but that is still too vague, how can we do that exactly?
+You can learn more about how to reduce latency in applications by studying example software.

-For you as a user, latency can impact your software in multiple ways.
-From UI aspects: mouse clicks/movements in software have a time lag, to CPU processing: an image processing filter takes way too long to complete, to loading/saving times: the word processor takes too long to load/store the changes from/to disk, even games: multi-player games have a lag with too many players online at the same time.
+Latency impacts software in multiple ways.
+In user interface, mouse clicks and movements may have a time lag.
+In CPU processing, an image processing filter may too long to complete.
+In applications, a word processor make take too long to save or load files from disk.
+In games, multi-player games may have a lag when many players are online at the same time.

-Now, some of these problems are too difficult to solve without a substantial rethinking and restructuring of the problem or even replacing the hardware.
-But some are due to software and algorithmic decisions, these can usually be fixed without the cost of replacing hardware.
-These are the ones we will tackle in this article.
+Some of these latency problems are difficult to solve without a substantial restructuring of the application or even replacing the hardware.
+However, some latency issues are caused software and algorithmic decisions.
+These problems can often be fixed without replacing hardware.

+Below is an example of a software application which can be improved by changes to the software algorithm.

-Let's take an actual example of C code that demonstrates the general problem of latency, for example a program that creates a large number of C linked list nodes in a loop for use later.
-These might be graph objects used in ML/DL application, or texture element objects in a 3D environment for a game.
-Let's assume that these objects are created on the fly, so memory has to be allocated for them at runtime using a function like `malloc()`.
-We will measure the time to create a number of those objects in a loop as measuring time for a single one happens too fast and has a large statistical error margin.
+Below is an example C program that demonstrates the general problem of latency.

+The program creates a large number of C linked list nodes in a loop for later use.
+These might be graph objects in an ML application or texture element objects in a 3D game.

+Assume these objects are created on the fly, so memory has to be allocated for them at runtime using a `malloc()` function.

+You can measure the time it takes to loop and create the objects.
+Because the loop count is large, you can get a good idea of the average time to allocate nodes.

+Use a text editor to copy the code below into a file named `memory-latency1.c`

 ```C
 #include <stdint.h>